A large family from Fellheim in the Allgäu

 Munich City Archive, DE-1992-FS-STB-5114

 Jacques and Emma move into the nearby Regina Palace Hotel on Maximiliansplatz.
 Both are no longer in good health and are reluctant to emigrate.
-Her life's work lies in ruins: The company and the house are lost, the furniture has to be sold off and numerous works of art, including the painting by Friedrich von Amerling, are taken into consignment at the Julius Böhler auction house opposite.
+Their life's work lies in ruins: The company and the house are lost, the furniture has to be sold off and numerous works of art, including the painting by Friedrich von Amerling, are taken into consignment at the Julius Böhler auction house.

 The Rosenthal family grave at the Israelite Cemetery in Munich.